jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

         bmp-activate server 1
     ```

-2. Validate BMP session establishment and client monitoring:
+2. Validate BMP session establishment and client monitoring (the session may take a couple minutes to become active/connected):
     ```
     show bgp bmp server 1
     ```